-CURRICULUM STANDARD C1 (CPF) C1 Standard Courses administered through a college provided faculty program are college/university catalogued courses with the same departmental designations, course descriptions, numbers, titles, and credits.
-C1 Required 1.
-A college/university catalog or a link to an on-line college/university catalog.
-Evidence 2.
-A comprehensive list of all courses offered through the college provided faculty program with descriptions that are publicly available from the college/university.
-Commentary • College provided faculty program awards transferable college to high school students taking college classes taught by college faculty.
-Location and delivery method are not a consideration. • Publicly available list of college provided faculty course descriptions should match the descriptions listed in the on-campus catalog. • Each institution has a method of course approval and college provided faculty courses operate within the practice, and are typically subject to a process by which approval is granted to offer a course for concurrent enrollment for the first time. • Courses offered through the college provided faculty program must be officially approved, cataloged, and offered to matriculated students on campus on a regular basis.
-Colleges should not create courses to include in their course catalogs that are taught solely to college provided faculty students.
-This is especially important for courses in subjects that are not taught on campus, for which the college lacks someone with experience teaching the course and/or the academic credentials to oversee it.
-It is acceptable to offer a one semester college course over an academic year or two trimesters as long as college provided faculty students are held to the college academic standards and are enrolled in the first semester/trimester. • If a course is permanently removed from the college catalog, the institution should phase out all college provided faculty sections of the course within a year.
-If it's suspended on campus for a limited time (e.g., one semester or year), but will be reintroduced, it may continue as a college provided faculty course. • If providing PDFs of the college course catalog and the list of college provided faculty course descriptions, they should be two separate documents so reviewers can open both at the same time in order to compare descriptions.
-Listing college provided faculty courses in alphabetical order by discipline or course number facilitates these comparisons.
-If providing a PDF or online listing of the entire course catalog, bookmark or identify page numbers to each course offered through the college provided faculty program.
-CURRICULUM STANDARD C2 (CPF) C2 Standard Academic administrator reviews/conducts faculty evaluations and classroom observations following the college policy and procedures.
-C2 Required 1.
-Published policy and procedures for classroom evaluations and observations.
-Evidence 2.
-Sample of classroom evaluations and observations with personal information redacted.
-Commentary • Colleges have the flexibility to define the frequency of faculty evaluations and classroom observations.
-The evaluations and classroom observations must be done by an academic administrator not a college provided faculty staff member and must be tracked. • Electronic signatures of any kind are acceptable for the faculty site visit reports.
-Many colleges accept these reports via email, learning management systems, and/or other databases.
-What is important is not whether a physical signature appears, but that faculty liaisons prepare reflective reports of their observations. • Reviewers will evaluate this standard both individually and holistically.
-A program may be able to demonstrate that it has a comprehensive system of faculty supports that allows for less frequent site visits and the use of technology due to other opportunities for ongoing faculty collaboration and course oversight.
+CURRICULUM STANDARD C1 (CPF) C1 Standard ourses administered through a college provided faculty program are college atalogued courses with the same departmental designations, course descriptles, and credits.
+C1 Required A college/university catalog or a link to an on-line college/university catal og.
+Evidence A comprehensive list of all courses offered through the college provided with descriptions that are publicly available from the college/university. faculty program Commentary College provided faculty program awards transferable college to high sch taking college classes taught by college faculty.
+Location and delivery me consideration.
+Publicly available list of college provided faculty course descriptions show descriptions listed in the on-campus catalog. uld match the Each institution has a method of course approval and college provided far operate within the practice, and are typically subject to a process by which granted to offer a course for concurrent enrollment for the first time.
+Courses offered through the college provided faculty program must be of approved, cataloged, and offered to matriculated students on campus or basis.
+Colleges should not create courses to include in their course catal taught solely to college provided faculty students.
+This is especially impocurses in subjects that are not taught on campus, for which the college with experience teaching the course and/or the academic credentials to lit is acceptable to offer a one semester college course over an academic trimesters as long as college provided faculty students are held to the costandards and are enrolled in the first semester/trimester. n a regular ogs that are ortant for lacks someone oversee it. year or two If a course is permanently removed from the college catalog, the institution out all college provided faculty sections of the course within a year.
+If it's campus for a limited time (e.g., one semester or year), but will be reintrocontinue as a college provided faculty course. suspended on If providing PDFs of the college course catalog and the list of college provi course descriptions, they should be two separate documents so reviewers both at the same time in order to compare descriptions.
+Listing college procourses in alphabetical order by discipline or course number facilitates these If providing a PDF or online listing of the entire course catalog, bookmark or numbers to each course offered through the college provided faculty pro- can open ovided faculty comparisons. identify page CURRICULUM STANDARD C2 (CPF) C2 Standard cademic administrator reviews/conducts faculty evaluations and classroom ollowing the college policy and procedures. observations C2 Required Published policy and procedures for classroom evaluations and observat ions.
+Evidence .
+Sample of classroom evaluations and observations with personal information ation redacted.
+Commentary Colleges have the flexibility to define the frequency of faculty evaluations a observations.
+The evaluations and classroom observations must be done by administrator not a college provided faculty staff member and must be training. an academic Electronic signatures of any kind are acceptable for the faculty site visit recolleges accept these reports via email, learning management systems, a databases.
+What is important is not whether a physical signature appears faculty liaisons prepare reflective reports of their observations. and/or other Reviewers will evaluate this standard both individually and holistically.
+A pable to demonstrate that it has a comprehensive system of faculty support for less frequent site visits and the use of technology due to other opport ongoing faculty collaboration and course oversight. orts that allows